Navigation

 Specific back pain

-Sometimes, there may be a specific cause of your back pain.
-These can include the following.
+This is when you have a specific cause of your back pain, which can include the following.

 • A slipped (herniated) disc.
-This means one of the discs between your vertebrae bulges out of shape and presses on the spinal nerves surrounding it.
+This means one of the discs between your vertebrae bulges out of shape and presses on the surrounding spinal nerves.
 It’s a common cause of sciatica.

-• A fracture – a crack or break in one of your vertebrae.
-This can happen after trauma to your spine, or if you have osteoporosis (a condition that weakens your bones).
+• A crack or break (fracture) in one of your vertebrae.
+This can happen after trauma to your spine (such as an accident), or if you have osteoporosis (a condition that weakens your bones).

 • Facet joint pain.
 This is pain in one of the joints that link the bones in your spine together.

-Sometimes, you may feel problems affecting other organs in your body, such as your kidneys, pancreas or bowel, as back pain.
+Sometimes, you may feel problems that affect other organs in your body, such as your kidneys, pancreas or bowel, as back pain.
 And occasionally, a more serious condition, such as an infection or cancer, can cause pain in your lower back.
-These things are much less common causes of lower back pain.
+These are much less common causes of lower back pain.

 Non-specific back pain

-This means that no particular cause can be found for your back pain.
-It’s by far the most common type of back pain.
-It’s often a result of a simple strain of the muscles, tendons or ligaments around your back.
-But it can be hard to tell for sure.
+This means no particular cause can be found for your back pain.
+It’s by far the most common type of back pain and is often a strain of the muscles, tendons or ligaments around your back.

-It might not always be possible to say exactly what’s caused your back pain.
-But there are certain things that can increase your risk.
-These can include:
+While it’s not always possible to say exactly what the cause of your back pain is, certain things can increase your risk.
+These include if you:

 • lifting heavy or awkward objects

-• having a demanding job, or being stressed due to work
+• having a demanding job, or are stressed due to work

 Symptoms of lower back pain